QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 Install distribution kernel image, kernel headers and the grub.

 ~~~
-sudo apt install linux-image-amd64 linux-headers-amd64 grub2 qubes-kernel-vm-support
+sudo apt install linux-image-amd64 linux-headers-amd64 grub2 PedOS-kernel-vm-support
 ~~~

-If you are doing that on a qube based on "Debian Minimal" template, a grub gui will popup during the installation, asking you where you want to install the grub loader.
+If you are doing that on a PedOS VM based on "Debian Minimal" template, a grub gui will popup during the installation, asking you where you want to install the grub loader.
 You must select /dev/xvda (check the box using the space bar, and validate your choice with "Enter".)

 You can safely ignore this error message: